|Progress Toward Outcome

 Output 1 has supported the provision of technical inputs that defined the strategic roles of provinces in local development and their participation in the implementation of KC-NCDDP in light of the existing national government programs on improving governance performance.
 An issue paper was prepared and discussed with the EA, which contributed to the design of pilot testing of PLGU engagement, required capacity building for PLGUs, and initial identification of pilot provinces.
 This output supported the dialogues of the EA with local chief executives of pilot PLGUs, provincial consultations, and technical discussions with the EA on PLGU engagement process and implementing structure.
 As requested by the EA, this output supported knowledge sharing on good practices and lessons learnt for strengthening the implementation, convergence, and sustainability of key social development programs of the EA, namely, the KC-NCDDP, sustainable livelihood program (SLP), and conditional cash transfer program (Pantawid).

 Output 2 generated options and advice for improving financial management arrangements under KC-NCDDP, including fiduciary arrangements for channeling Project grants to communities.
 It assisted the EA in identifying fund flow mechanism for KC-NCDDP by formulating fund flow options.
 It also provided options and advice on designing the required LCC of covered municipalities by examining the capacity of municipalities to mobilize LCC for KC-NCDDP and bottom-up budgeting program of national government.
 The output supported further due diligence on the Project, which produced financial management assessment and risk assessment and management plan.
 To support the institutionalization of participatory planning and budgeting processes and rationalize resource allocation, the Mission and the EA agreed to prepare brief policy notes on 4-5 topics related to integration and harmonization of CDD in local government processes and relevant national government programs.
-The policy notes are expected to be completed before end of 2015.
+This output also supported the preparation of an article on CDD and resilience, which will be part of a publication to be launched during the World Humanitarian Summit in May 2016.

 Output 3 aims to provide institutional support to establish mechanisms for facilitation and technical support to PLGUs and communities during the transition phase of KC-NCDDP implementation.
-Training of selected PLGUs (non-pilot) for KC-NCDDP was not carried out under the TA as it will depend on the results of the pilot testing of PLGU engagement in KC-NCDDP, and will require enrolment process.
+Training of selected PLGUs (non-pilot) for KC-NCDDP was not carried out under the TA as it will require enrolment process.
 Nonetheless, the TA supported the capacity building of key technical staff of pilot PLGUs through trainings, workshops, and learning exchange on CDD processes.
-As an initial result of the pilot testing, one of the pilot PLGUs (Albay Province) signed a memorandum of agreement with the EA in Q4 2014 for its involvement in the implementation of KC-NCDDP in the province.
 Related to this output, the TA supported regional advocacy activities which facilitated the enrolment of target municipalities in KC-NCDDP and generated awareness on the program among Yolanda-affected provinces, civil society organizations, humanitarian/ international organizations, and representatives from selected communities.